Golconda: History

 The origins of the Golconda fort can be traced back to the 11th century.
-It was originally a small mud fort built by Pratāparudra of the Kakatiya Empire.
+It was originally a small mud fort built by Pratāparudra of the Kakatiya dynasty.
 The name Golconda is thought to originate from the Telugu గొల్లకొండ ISO for "Shepherd's hill".
-It is also thought that Kakatiya ruler Ganapatideva 1199–1262 built a stone hilltop outpost — later known as Golconda fort — to defend their western region.
-The fort was later developed into a fortified citadel in 1518 by Sultan Quli of the Qutb Shahi Empire and the city was declared the capital of the Golconda Sultanate.
+It is also thought that Kakatiya ruler Ganapati 1199–1262 built a stone hilltop outpost—later known as Golconda fort—to defend their western region.
+The fort was later developed into a fortified citadel in 1518 by Quli Qutb Shah of the Sultanate of Golconda and the city was declared the capital of the Sultanate of Golconda.

-The Bahmani kings took possession of the fort after it was made over to them by means of a sanad by the Rajah of Warangal.
-Under the Bahmani Sultanate, Golconda slowly rose to prominence.
-Sultan Quli Qutb-ul-Mulk (r.
+The Bahmani Kingdom took possession of the fort after it was made over to them by means of a sanad by the Rajah of Warangal.
+Under the Bahmani Kingdom, Golconda slowly rose to prominence.
+Quli Qutb Shah (r.
 1487–1543), sent by the Bahmanids as a governor at Golconda, established the city as the seat of his governance around 1501.
-Bahmani rule gradually weakened during this period, and Sultan Quli (Quli Qutub Shah period) formally became independent in 1518, establishing the Qutb Shahi dynasty based in Golconda.
+Bahmani rule gradually weakened during this period, and Sultan Quli (Quli Qutub Shah period) formally became independent in 1518, establishing the Sultanate of Golconda based in Golconda.
 Over a period of 62 years, the mud fort was expanded by the first three Qutb Shahi sultans into the present structure: a massive fortification of granite extending around 5 km in circumference.
 It remained the capital of the Qutb Shahi dynasty until 1590 when the capital was shifted to Hyderabad.
 The Qutb Shahis expanded the fort, whose 7 km outer wall enclosed the city.

 During the early seventeenth century a strong cotton-weaving industry existed in Golconda.
 Large quantities of cotton were produced for domestic and exports consumption.
 High quality plain or patterned cloth made of muslin and calico was produced.
 Plain cloth was available as white or brown colour, in bleached or dyed variety.
 Exports of this cloth was to Persia and European countries.
 Patterned cloth was made of prints which were made indigenously with indigo for blue, chay-root for red coloured prints and vegetable yellow.
 Patterned cloth exports were mainly to Java, Sumatra and other eastern countries.

-The fort finally fell into ruin in 1687 after an eight-month-long siege led to its fall at the hands of the Mughal emperor Aurangzeb, who ended the Qutb Shahi reign and took the last Golconda king, Abul Hassan Tana Shah, captive.
+The fort finally fell into ruin in 1687 after an eight-month-long siege led to its fall at the hands of the Mughal emperor Aurangzeb, who ended the Qutb Shahi reign and took the last Golconda king, Abul Hasan Qutb Shah, captive.